-Standard Rationale and elaboration C62 Combining different scales Mandatory scales contir mean explai studies are combined with different ales, ensure that higher scores for entinuous outcomes all have the same eaning for any particular outcome; plain the direction of interpretation; and port when directions were reversed.Sometimes scales have higher scores that reflect a 'better' outcome and sometimes scales have higher scores that reflect a 'better' outcome and sometimes lower scores reflect 'better' outcome.
-Meaningless (and mislea results arise when effect estimates with opposite clinical meanings are cor See Handbook 9.2.3.2 C63 Ensuring meta-analyses are meaningful Mandatory if participants, interventions, comparisons using differe Meta-analyses of very diverse studies can be misleading, for example of studies using different forms of control.
+Standard Rationale and elaboration C62 Combining different scales Mandatory If studies are combined with different scales, ensure that higher scores for continuous outcomes all have the same meaning for any particular outcome; explain the direction of interpretation; and report when directions were reversed.
+Sometimes scales have higher scores that reflect a 'better' outcome and sometimes lower scores reflect 'better' outcome.
+Meaningless (and misleading) results arise when effect estimates with opposite clinical meanings are combined See Handbook 9.2.3.2 C63 Ensuring meta-analyses are meaningful Mandatory Undertake (or display) a meta-analysis only if participants, interventions, comparisons and outcomes are judged to be sufficiently Meta-analyses of very diverse studies can be misleading, for example of studies using different forms of control.
 Clinical diversity does not necessarily indicate that a meta-analysis should not be performed.
-However, authors must be clear similar to ensure an answer that is clinically meaningful.
+However, authors must be clear and outcomes are judged to be sufficiently similar to ensure an answer that is clinically meaningful.

-about the underlying question that all studies are addressing.
+that a meta-analysis should not be performed.
+However, authors must be clear about the underlying question that all studies are addressing.
 See Handbook 9.1.4